KevinFlanagan7/Hangman/README.md

 ## Goal for this Project

-Welcome to the Hangman.
 The goal of this project is to create a Python based terminal game of hangman.
-The words will be randomly selected from an API and if API not available will be selected from a list of words stored locally in program.
+The words will be randomly selected from an API and if API is not available will be selected from a list of backup words file.
 All user inputs to be validated and feedback to the player if any invalid inputs are made.

 ## Table of Contents